Skip to content

 Virtual Finite State Machine Markup Language

 A finite state machine (FSM), sometimes called a finite automaton, is a system whose condition depends not just on external stimuli, but on the history of those stimuli.
-VFSM is a method for specifying FSM as “Platform Independent Models” in such complete detail that they may be executed directly in a run-time system without requiring further transformation.
+VFSM is a method for specifying FSMs as “Platform Independent Models” in such complete detail that they may be executed directly in a run-time system without requiring further transformation.

 A very simple FSM example is a keyboard, which might be in the normal, initial state, or the caps-lock state, depending on the number of times the Caps Lock key has been pressed.
-Although programmers are often introduced to FSMs in the context of parsing input text for compilers, the concept is very much more general, and applies to most “reactive systems” in which internal processes are governed or influenced by external events.
-In such systems the FSM does not merely run through a sequence, producing an end result, but it normally operates throughout the period when the system is able to function.
+Although programmers are often introduced to FSMs in the context of parsing input text for compilers, the concept is much more general and applies to most “reactive systems” in which internal processes are governed or influenced by external events.
+In such systems, the FSM does not merely run through a sequence, producing an end result, but normally operates throughout the period when the system is able to function.

-The academic definition of an FSM is a “quintuple” A = <Σ, S, S0, δ, F> where Σ is an alphabet, S is a finite, non-empty set of states, S0 is a set of initial states, δ:S x Σ→ρ(s) is a transition function, and F is the set of accepting states (perhaps empty).
-This is perhaps not too helpful to the practitioner, but quite an amount of theory can be found in the various text-books if he is mathematically inclined.
-A key point, however, is the input alphabet Σ, which defines the stimuli to which the FSM will react.
+The academic definition of an FSM is a “quintuple” A=Σ,S,S0,δ,FA = \langle \Sigma, S, S_0, \delta, F \rangle where Σ\Sigma is an alphabet, SS is a finite, non-empty set of states, S0S_0 is a set of initial states, δ:S×Σρ(S)\delta : S \times \Sigma \rightarrow \rho(S) is a transition function, and FF is the set of accepting states (perhaps empty).
+This is perhaps not too helpful to the practitioner, but quite an amount of theory can be found in the various textbooks if they are mathematically inclined.
+A key point, however, is the input alphabet Σ\Sigma, which defines the stimuli to which the FSM will react.

 A weak point of the above definition is the absence of actions.
 One might think that the task of the state machine is to change states until it reaches an end state, and there is a class of state machines called “deterministic” which need to do this (for instance, parsing text and reporting when specific sequences are detected).
-The true task of state machine is to trigger actions according to situation defined by the present state and stimuli.
+The true task of a state machine is to trigger actions according to a situation defined by the present state and stimuli.

-FSMs are normally described in a diagrammatic form, using a circle to represent each state, and lines with arrow heads to represent transitions between the various states.
+FSMs are normally described in a diagrammatic form, using a circle to represent each state, and lines with arrowheads to represent transitions between the various states.
 The addition of details explaining what will provoke any transition is often difficult to achieve, and a text description of the FSM is then needed.

-An FSM will often seem to be very easy to design, and will require a modest number of states - say about a dozen - to perform its task.
-Then, when the designer considers what might go wrong in various ways with the external system, he is forced to add many states to handle these errors, and the whole FSM becomes very large and difficult to deal with.
+An FSM will often seem to be very easy to design and will require a modest number of states — say about a dozen — to perform its task.
+Then, when the designer considers what might go wrong in various ways with the external system, they are forced to add many states to handle these errors, and the whole FSM becomes very large and difficult to deal with.
 There is a solution: split the FSM into several different FSMs which are linked together, and where each one deals with a part of the problem.
 In very large systems, one will find that many of the error-handling processes are almost identical, and this can save time in the development phase by permitting reuse of some FSM designs.

-A definition of a standard notation for state machines is mainly determined by: the variety of input / output signals and a system of state machines.
+A definition of a standard notation for state machines is mainly determined by the variety of input/output signals and a system of state machines.

-This document describes a way in which the FSM concept can be applied in software, and by which FSM designs can be expressed in full detail in XML format.
+This document describes a way in which the FSM concept can be applied in software and by which FSM designs can be expressed in full detail in XML format.

-Input actions and transitions are controlled by expressions using boolean conditions and they are due if the expressions are true, as for instance:
+Input actions and transitions are controlled by expressions using Boolean conditions, and they are due if the expressions are true, as for instance:

 if ((Temperature > MAX_TEMPERATURE) && (Timer == Is_Running) || Door_Closed)